refactorsaurusrex/HeadlessSlacker/readme.md

 ## Hacking Slack For Windows

-Version 1.1.5 of Slack's Windows application introduced two changes with the goal of ensuring that users never missed any incoming messages: First, minimizing to the system tray was disabled; second, incoming notifications caused the taskbar icon to flash - and then remain - orange.
+Version 1.1.5 of Slack's Windows application disallowed minimizing to the system tray.
+The change was made with the goal of ensuring that users never missed any incoming messages.
 It sounds like a significant number of users were [chronically missing notifications](https://slack-files.com/T024BE7LD-F04DKJP9R-a61c0f491c), so I can certainly appreciate why Slack introduced these modifications.
 That said, I do wish they had been introduced as *optional* features.
 Between desktop notifications, the subtle - but very real - system tray icon change when you have unread messages, and mobile notifications, I personally never found myself missing important messages.
+The inability to minimize to the tray also meant having no escape from the flashing orange taskbar icon that comes along with each message, which I find distracting and visually jarring.

 And so I decided to throw this little workaround together...